tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/examples-ubuntu.md

 ## Using an Operating System Image

-Ubuntu is distributed in a number of different formats, which are all available on the `cloud-images` web site: [https://cloud-images.ubuntu.com/daily/server/focal/current/](https://cloud-images.ubuntu.com/daily/server/focal/current/).
+Ubuntu is distributed in a number of different formats, which are all available on the [cloud-images] site.

 This example uses the image with the `.img` extension.